 Equally problematic are the interesting science fiction themes left hanging.
 In particular the price of pure happiness on human creativity and emotion.
 A theme that could have rescued Little Joe in its narrative, but sits on the sidelines never allowed to flourish.
 Its final thoughts appearing to centre on how dull life would be if we were all eternally happy.

 Performances are strong, but equally feel restrained.
 The actors ability to play with the narrative and themes on display never fully embraced.
 While moments of dark humour are few and far between.
+However, there is a mesmeric quality to Little Joe, one that pulls you into its weird world of science fiction flora.
+Tearing you from your seat with a truly delicious and quasi sexual tale of horticulture.

 Director: Jessica Hausner